altayaydemir/altay-dot-wtf/data/blog/happier-lighthouse.md

 My minimal home page with three lines of text and a handful of links made Lighthouse complain sorely about the performance.

-The report is clear, it tells that I am basically making your computer load and parse a bunch of irrelevant JavaScript.
+The report is clear, it tells that I'm basically making your computer load and parse a bunch of irrelevant JavaScript.

 ![Lighthouse score details, before the optimization](/images/blog/happier-lighthouse/lighthouse-score-before-detail.png)